PetarV-/deepmersion/README.md

 latter might cause significant time to be spent tuning the sound, thus inadvertently causing an additional distraction (as at least one of the creators of this repository has experienced personally!).

-As a potential "golden middle" approach, we present [deepmersion.com](http://deepmersion.com)---a prototype of the 'one ambient sound generator to rule them all', leveraging _three state-of-the-art neural network architectures_ to provide the user with the *optimal level of choice*.
+Here we present [deepmersion.com](http://deepmersion.com)---a prototype of the 'one ambient sound generator to rule them all', leveraging _three state-of-the-art neural network architectures_ to provide the user with the **optimal level of choice**.

 ## Design principle